 CO.
-No Upon completion of this course, students will be able to PSO addressed CL CO- 1 explain structure and functions of biomolecules 1 Un CO-2 able to examine the relation between biology and chemistry 2, 4 An CO-3 compare the specificity of enzymes (biochemical catalysts) and the chemistry involved in enzyme action.
-3 An CO-4 discriminate the metabolic pathways of protein, amino acids, carbohydrates, fats and nucleic acids 1 Ev CO-5 apply to real life situations and applications in research and industry 4 Ар CO-6 design, carryout, record and analyse the results of chemical experiments 6 Ар
+No Upon completion of this course, students will be able to PSO addressed CL CO- 1 classify and explain structure and functions of biomolecules 1 Un CO-2 relate between biology and chemistry 2, 4 Un CO-3 compare the specificity of enzymes (biochemical catalysts) and the chemistry involved in enzyme action.
+3 An CO-4 recognise the metabolic pathways of protein, amino acids, carbohydrates, fats and nucleic acids 1 Ev CO-5 relate to real life situations and applications in research and industry 4 Un CO-6 have firm foundations in fundamental applications of biomolecules 7 Un CO-7 solve the problems in biochemistry 5, 8 Ap CO-8 design, carryout, record and analyse the results of chemical experiments 6 Cr